 What Is Cat Language?

-Being able to understand him makes our relationship stronger, and means I know when he’s behaving differently and could be in trouble.
+By now I’m sure you have learned a little about how they meow when they want to feed.
+Being able to understand them makes your relationship stronger, and means you know when they’re behaving differently and could be in trouble.

 Types Of Cat Language